How does ambient air temperature sensor work?

 2. Meteorological monitoring:

-Sensors in weather stations are important for tracking changes in temperature.
+Weather stations use sensors to track changes in temperature.
 This information helps with weather forecasting and research.

 3. Industrial automation:

-In industrial production, the ambient temperature sensor is very important.
+In industrial production, the temperature sensor plays a key role.
 It checks and controls the temperature in the production area.
 This helps keep a stable environment and ensures product quality stays consistent.

 4. Agriculture:

 Sensors in greenhouses and fields help farmers check the temperature.
-This lets them improve how they plant and manage crops.
+This helps them plant and take care of crops better.

 5. Medical equipment:

 This device checks a patient’s body temperature.
-It helps doctors diagnose and treat different diseases.
+It helps doctors find and treat various diseases.

 6. Transportation: